Menu

 • There are multiple stakeholder collaborative platforms at local and provincial jurisdictions.

-• Continue the engagement with the advisory council to provide the necessary expertise, support, and network required for this project.
+• Continue to engage with the advisory council to provide the necessary expertise, support, and network required for this project.

 • Assess the level of data comparability across stakeholders engaged in substance use surveillance.